ArizonaMangoJuice/brick-breaker/README.md

 ## Future Development
-Going to make the game have randomly generated levels Lower the game size currently zipped is 135 mb, for a simple breakout like game
+Going to make the game have randomly generated levels.
+Lower the game size currently zipped is 135 mb, for a simple breakout like game